timothyhull/breadpool-self-eval/docs/index.md

                 1. 7-12 feet in front of the pack, directly next to the outside boundary, looking in non-derby direction when the front wall has 3+ blockers.
                 2. Ready to rapidly transition to be parallel with a front wall of 2 or fewer blockers while maintaining a position that prevents blockers from getting forward of my position.
-                3. Ready to reposition to be parallel with the front wall when the middle OPR positions themselves to be parallel with the rear wall and ready to return to a position forward of the front wall when the middle OPR positions themselves to be parallel with the front wall.
+                3. Ready to reposition to be parallel with the front wall when the middle OPR positions themselves to be parallel with the rear wall, and ready to return to a position forward of the front wall when the middle OPR positions themselves to be parallel with the front wall.

     ??? whistle "JR :material-cursor-default-click:"